 Over the past year, we released Veri5KYC, a suite of products catering to KYC and verification needed by BFSI and Fintech industry.
-Though companies in the transport, delivery, and ecommerce also adopted Veri5KYC products to ascertain the safety of their customers and protect themselves from identity fraud.
+Companies in the transport, delivery, and ecommerce space also adopted Veri5KYC products to ascertain the safety of their customers and protect themselves from identity fraud.

 One of the major questions that we get from our customers, especially for companies that fall under RBI and PMLA guidelines, is whether they should consider doing an IPV(In-person Verification) after going through Digital KYC or Offline KYC process?
 And if this applies to all fintechs irrespective of the size or volume of transactions?

 In this essay, we bring out parts of RBI Circular, PMLA guidelines, and UIDAI directives to try and answer these questions.

 To begin with, we picked out the Master KYC directive from RBI for all regulated entities under its umbrella and tried to interpret what was given there with respect to KYC.

 Master KYC Circular

 Section 3 (ix) of Master Circular on Reserve Bank of India’s circular on KYC read with Regulation 4(d) of UIDAI’s circular on “Proof of possession of Aadhaar number”, establish Offline Aadhaar XML as an Officially Valid Document which can be used to conduct KYC.

 In addition to this, the Ministry of Finance in it Gazetted notification amended the PMLA guidelines to include Aadhaar offline XML as proof of possession of Aadhaar number.